robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 # Leveraging ChatGPT for <br> Business and Organizational Purposes

-Since its introduction in November 2022, the ChatGPT chatbot has captivated the public with its ability to answer questions on virtually any topic in human-like fashion.
-It can compose poems in a matter of seconds and write computer code based on natural language instructions, and a lot more.
+Since its introduction in November 2022, the ChatGPT chatbot has captivated the world with its ability to answer questions on virtually any subject in human-like fashion.
+Not to mention its ability to compose poems in a matter of seconds.
+Or write computer code based on natural-language instructions.

-ChatGPT will no doubt have a huge impact on the public – as well as on businesses and other organizations.
+ChatGPT will no doubt have a huge impact on the public – as well as on businesses and other institutions.

 For organizations, the trick will be to leverage ChatGPT's awesome generalist powers across specific domain areas, such as an industry or corporate function.

 An insurance company, for example, might customize  ChatGPT's answers to information in its policy documents.
 The answers could be used internally to train and inform service reps, as well as with customers directly via a website chatbox.
+No more wasted time digging for information.

-Industries and functions that are knowledge- or service-intensive will benefit most from ChatGPT’s powers – for example, healthcare, education, professional services, IT, marketing and sales.
+Knowledge- and service-intensive industries and functions will benefit most from ChatGPT’s powers – think healthcare, education, professional services, IT, marketing and sales.

-ChatGPT has the potential to enable businesses and other institutions more efficiently and effectively operate and interact with customers.
+Simply put, ChatGPT has the potential to enable organizations to dramatically improve how they operate and interact with customers.

 ## Building Domain-Specific Capabilities
 Developed by OpenAI, a research company partially owned by Microsoft, ChatGPT was "trained" on a massive trove of text data on the internet up through 2021 -- some 300 billion words from web pages, books and other documents.

 Due to the training cut off, ChatGPT knows all about, say, John F. Kennedy, but it knows nothing about events that occurred in 2022 and later.
 Nor does it know anything about company and organization documents that were not available to it in its training.

 But through an API (Application Programming Interface, which lets different computer programs talk with each other), ChatGPT can process and incorporate new information in real-time.
-This feature enables it to stay up-to-date with the latest developments or specific knowledge in a particular industry or field.
+This feature enables it to stay up-to-date with the latest developments or specific knowledge in an industry or field.

 To demonstrate how this might work, I built a domain-specific chatbox (here)[].
-In my example, I took the 2023 investment outlook summaries posted to the web  by Morgan Stanley [(here)]([https://colab.research.google.com/drive/1iuAQSuSJarzafsWfDOrU8LnPa7f89DPo#scrollTo=r53QnNidiGf9&line=22&uniqifier=1]), JPMorgan [(here)](https://www.jpmorgan.com/insights/research/market-outlook) and Goldman Sachs [(here)](https://www.goldmansachs.com/insights/pages/gs-research/macro-outlook-2023-this-cycle-is-different/report.pdf) and combined them into one 4,000 word document.
+In my example, I took the 2023 investment outlook summaries posted to the web  by Morgan Stanley [(here)](https://www.morganstanley.com/ideas/global-investment-strategy-outlook-2023), JPMorgan [(here)](https://www.jpmorgan.com/insights/research/market-outlook) and Goldman Sachs [(here)](https://www.goldmansachs.com/insights/pages/gs-research/macro-outlook-2023-this-cycle-is-different/report.pdf) and combined them into one 4,000 word document.
 (Note: Most of the my code was adapted from OpenAI's [cookbook](https://github.com/openai/openai-cookbook) of code examples for leveraging the ChatGPT model.)

-Through a process described in more detail below, the outlook information was fed into ChatGPT and became the basis for responses to questions such as: "What does Goldman see happening with inflation in 2023?" and "What is the outlook for the bond market?"
+Through a process described in more detail below, the investment outlook information was fed into ChatGPT and became the basis for responses to questions such as: "What does Goldman see happening with inflation in 2023?" and "What is the outlook for the bond market?"

 Below is an overview of what I found out about ChatGPT,  written for both technical and general audiences.

 (And, by the way, GPT stands for “Generative Pre-trained Transformer,” a technical reference to the AI model.)

 ## ChatGPT’s Many Uses
-ChatGPT’s capabilities go well beyond what a traditional chatbox offers:
+ChatGPT’s capabilities go well beyond what traditional chatboxes offer:
 - It can be used to draft copy for marketing materials, blog posts and product descriptions.
-- It can edit, summarize or translate a document, and write in almost any voice (e.g., as a pirate).
+- It can edit, summarize or translate any text, and write in almost any voice (e.g., as a pirate).
 - It can be used for text classification – for example, whether tweets about my organization are positive or negative last week.
-- It can search documents via “semantic search,” which understands the broader intent of your search query, not just the exact words.
+- It can search documents via “semantic search,” which captures the broader intent of your search query, not just the exact words.

 On the computer coding side:
 - It can convert written instructions into computer code.
 - It can auto-complete code.
 - It can explain and document your code.
 - It can write test cases and fix bugs.
-- It can convert between coding languages (e.g., Java to Python)
+- It can convert between coding languages (e.g., Java to Python).

 ## Two Key Mechanisms: Prompt and Completion
-When interacting with ChatGPT, either through a simple web interface or through computer code via an API, the prompt and completion mechansims are key.
+When interacting with ChatGPT, either through a simple web interface or through computer code via the API, the prompt and completion mechansims are key.

-The prompt is an input mechansim where you place your question or request, as well as any context, including domain-specific content (e.g., the 2023 investment outlooks) and instructions (e.g., organize any response in a particular format).
+The prompt is an input mechansim where you place your question or request, as well as any context, including domain-specific content (e.g., the 2023 investment outlooks).

 The completion mechanism is ChatGPT’s response to your prompt.
 It answers your question or request.
 Importantly, it contains a parameter called “temperature,” which controls how creative ChatGPT should be in responding to a prompt.
 A lower temperature means ChatGPT should be conservative, sticking to the most factual information.
-But there are times when you might be looking for more creativity (e.g., writing a short story) and using a higher temperature makes sense.
+But there are times when you might be looking for more creativity (e.g., writing a short story) where using a higher temperature might make sense.

 ## Domain-Specific Uses: Several Technical Approaches
 There are essentialy three ways to interact with ChatGPT for domain-specific purposes: